esphome/esphome-docs/components/apcups.rst

 --------

-Most APC smart UPSes have a male ``DB9`` connector on their back allowing for monitoring and control via the SmartUPS protocol.
+Most APC smart UPSes have a male ``DB9`` connector on their back allowing for monitoring and control via the *smartups* protocol.
 This connector is not wired as a standard serial port, pinout corresponds to APC's factory cable ``940-024C``, where ``RX`` is pin ``1``, ``TX`` is pin ``2`` and ``GND`` is pin ``9``.
 Newer models have an ``RJ50`` connector (similar to ``RJ45`` but with `10` pins) for the factory cable ``AP940-0625A`` or ``AP940-1525A`` cable.
 This socket accepts both ``RJ50``